Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Introduction

-The approaches listed above quite well describe condensate formation dynamics.
-However, they mainly focus on markovian evolution, assuming the memory effects not to be significant.
-This is not, however, a universal approach since in quasiparticle systems one may have comparable quasiparticle lifetime and memory times, which does not allow Markovian description even for large time scales.
-In this paper we propose a microscopically motivated dynamical equation for condensate formation dynamics in 2D finite-lifetime quasiparticle system, which incorporates non-markovian effects also.
-It allows to naturally describe the origin of the frequency-dependent gain term as a result of condensate interaction with non-condensed particles.
-We obtain the mean-field phase diagram for a quasiparticle system and demonstrate that finite lifetime of condensate particles may change the dynamics completely, leading to formation of phase overlap regions on the phase diagram.
-As a demonstration of real-life application of the equation, we will consider the phase diagram for CdTe microcavity polariton gas.
+In this paper, we propose a microscopically motivated equation for condensate formation dynamics in 2D finite-lifetime quasiparticle system, which allows considering consistently the cases of various decay rates due to a properly described frequency-dependent gain effect.
+Stated otherwise, the approach we use aims to be applicable to both the case of long-living particles (i.e. weakly coupled to the decay bath) and rapidly-decaying quasiparticles whose lifetime may be much smaller than reservoir evolution time scales.
+In the latter case the reservoir acts as a system with long memory effect providing a delayed feedback on condensate evolution, i.e. it may be considered as a non-Markovian evolution regime.
+Using this dynamical equation, we obtain the mean-field phase diagram for a quasiparticle system and demonstrate that finite lifetime of condensate particles may lead to formation of condensate and normal phase overlap regions on the phase diagram.
+Moreover, we show that above-mentioned memory effects significantly affect the condensate dynamics leading to evolution patterns different from exponential approach to equilibrium and density relaxation oscillations.
+As a demonstration of real-life application of the dynamical equation we derive, we will consider the phase diagram for CdTe microcavity polariton gas.

 Being motivated by the discussion of spontaneous symmetry breaking in cold atom condensate by H. T. C. Stoof~\cite{Stoof_coher, Stoof1999}, we use the same theoretical framework: the Schwinger-Keldysh technique in path integral formulation.
-It provides direct access to the condensate order parameter.
-In markovian regime this approach has been applied to quasiparticle condensates to describe, for instance, photonic condensate in a dye-filled optical microcavity ~\cite{Leeuw2013}, exciton polariton condensates in quantum wells~\cite{Haug2014, Elistratov2018}, parametrically pumped polariton systems were also considered ~\cite{Dunnett2016}.
-In order to keep the description analytically trackable, we use here a single-level condensate model (e.g. assume uniform condensate in a finite-sized system) in the spirit of pioneering articles~\cite{Imamogluprla, Stenius} dealing with exciton condensation.
+It provides direct access to the condensate order parameter, that's why it has been widely applied to quasiparticle condensates.
+For instance, photonic condensate in a dye-filled optical microcavity ~\cite{Leeuw2013}, exciton polariton condensates in quantum wells~\cite{Haug2014, Elistratov2018}, parametrically pumped polariton systems ~\cite{Dunnett2016} were also considered.
+We use here a single-level condensate model (e.g. assume uniform condensate in a finite-sized system) in the spirit of pioneering articles~\cite{Imamogluprla, Stenius} dealing with exciton condensation.
+Of course, this prevents us from studying the spatial structure of the condensed state, namely from reproducing the results of ~\cite{Baboux2018}.
+However, this simplification allows keeping the further discussion analytically tractable and focusing on the impact of intense condensate decay on the evolution equations.